cs2113-s23/cs2113-s23.github.io/projects/project-1.md

 Additionally, in your simulator, have it such that:
 * Every 100 rounds, a mouse is added to a random location in the city
-* Every 25 round, a cat is added to a random location in the city
+* Every 25 rounds, a cat is added to a random location in the city

 #### Level 2: Cats chase mice (up to 55 points)